DevTeam/Pure.DI/README.md

 ## Generated Code

-Each generated class, hereinafter referred to as _composition_, needs to be configured.
+Each generated class, hereafter called a _composition_, must be customized.
 It starts with the `Setup(...)` method:

 ```c#
 DI.Setup("Composition")